mocks-server/website/docs/plugins/development.md

 This method is executed for registering the plugin during the Mocks Server initialization, before the `configuration` has been initialized.

-Here you should register your own custom `options` using the `core.config` object, register your own custom Express routers using the `core.server.addRouter` method, add custom Variant Handlers using `core.routes.registerHandler`, etc.
+Here you should register your own custom `options` using the `core.config` object, register your own custom Express routers using the `core.server.addRouter` method, add custom Variant Handlers using `core.routes.variantHandlers.register`, etc.

 :::caution
 You should never read the configuration values in the `constructor`, because the configuration object is not still ready in this phase.
 Here you should only define your own options.